gyrostable/dynamic-rateprovider/README.md

 and, again, by updating $\delta_y$ to the left-hand-side value, we make it such that the current price is exactly on the edge.

-#### 3CLP

-The 3CLP is _symmetric_, i.e., the "inner" (post rate-scaling) price range for each of the three prices always satisfies $\beta = 1/\alpha$, and $\alpha$ and $\beta$ are the same for each of the three prices.
-Because of this, the calculations above are still valid and it does not matter which of the three assets the `UpdatableRateProvider` is attached to.
-We can therefore simply re-use the above calculations.

-To allow some uniformity in the code, `_updateToEdge()` assumes that, in case of the 3CLP, the numéraire asset is asset z.